MaxR522/Test-node-api/README.md

 > I Assume that you installed all the prerequisite globally

-- Create 2 databases (for development & for testing)
+- Create 2 databases inside mongo (for development & for testing)
 - Create a .env file, copy inside it all the variables inside .env.example and add the right value for the all .env variables

 Clone the project